- When to Seek Care

 Intussusception is the telescoping of one segment of intestine into another adjacent distal ("downstream") segment of the intestine.
 (The term "intussusception" is pronounced "in-tuh-suh-sep-shun" with the accent on the "in."
 It comes from the Latin "intus", within + "suscipere", to receive = to receive within).
-Common mispellings of intussusception include: intususception, intussuseption, intersusception.
+Common misspellings of intussusception include: intususception, intussuseption, intersusception.

-Intussusception is the most common cause of intestinal obstruction in children between 3 months and five years of age.
+Intussusception is the most common cause of intestinal obstruction in children between 3 months and 5 years of age.
 It is extremely rare in children under 3 months of age or in older children and adults.

 What happens during intussusception?

 During intussusception, a segment of bowel (intussusceptum) telescopes into a more distal segment (intussuscipiens), and drags the associated mesentery, vessels, and nerves with it.
 This results in compression of the veins, followed by swelling of the region leading to obstruction and a subsequent decrease in blood flow to the affected part of the intestine.
 Most cases affect the ileocolic region of the intestine (where the small intestine meets the large intestine).